 A Graduate Program Director may exempt an applicant whose first language is not English from the ELP requirement if they meet the following criteria:

-in an institution where the sole language of instruction and examination is English.
+- The student has completed a Bachelor’s Degree (minimum of 3 years in length), or a Graduate Degree in an institution where the sole language of instruction and examination is English.

 Eligible institutions must be listed as providing English language instruction in the World Higher Education Database (WHED).
 Please remember, even if you have a degree from an institution included on this list, exemption from ELP requirements remain at the discretion of Graduate Program Directors.